dictybase-playground/kubeless-fn/gene/README.md

 If you need to easily clear the Redis cache, there is a function for that.
 Run this command to deploy:

 > `$_> kubeless function deploy \`
-> `clearfn --runtime nodejs8 --from-file clear.js --handler clear.clearCache`
+> `clearfn --runtime nodejs8 --from-file clear.js --handler clear.clearCache \`
 > `--dependencies package.json --namespace dictybase`

+Then run the function:

+`kubeless function call clearfn`

+You can check the `clearfn` logs to see what keys have been removed.